THURSDAY, MAY 19, 2022

-Brian T. Lawler is an attorney with the Van Winkle Law Firm in Asheville.
-He practiced almost entirely in the area of Elder and Special Needs Law, and is a member of the Elder and Special Needs Law Section Council, a member of NAELA, and frequently collaborates on several local and regional aging policy coalitions.
+Brian T. Lawler is a Principal with The Van Winkle Law Firm in Asheville.
+He practices almost entirely in the area of Elder and Special Needs Law, and is a member of the Elder and Special Needs Law Section Council, a member of NAELA, and frequently collaborates on several local and regional aging policy coalitions.

 Prior to embarking on his legal career, Brian worked in social services for nearly a decade serving children, adults, and families throughout Western North Carolina.
 This experience uniquely positions him to understand the wholistic needs of clients facing capacity limitations.
 In addition, Brian's background lends well to successfully managing relationships within the public sector to ensure clients have access to the myriad of community resources available to them.

-Brian received his Bachelor's degree from the UNC-CH and his J.D. degree from Campbell University.
+Brian earned his Bachelor's degree in Religious Studies from the University of North Carolina at Chapel Hill and his J.D. from Campbell University.
 He is licensed to practice in North Carolina and South Carolina.